membraneframework-labs/membrane_timescaledb_reporter/README.md

 ## Integration with Grafana
-Instructions how to create basic TimescaleDB and integrate with Grafana can be found [here](GrafanaIntegration.md).
+Instructions how to create basic TimescaleDB setup and integrate with Grafana can be found [here](GrafanaIntegration.md).

 ## Copyright and License